-Whole grains such as corn provide dogs with important and perfectly digestible nutrients including protein, vitamin E, and linoleic acid.
+Whole grains such as corn provide dogs with important digestible nutrients including energy, protein, vitamin E and linoleic acid.
 It is those nutrients that are crucial to a dog's overall health.
-The most important thing to remember is that the food you choose provides your dog with complete and balanced nutrition.
-This is true whether or not the food contains these grains.
+The most important thing to remember is to choose a food that provides your dog with complete and balanced nutrition.
+This is true whether or not the food contains grains.

 Grain-Free Isn't Carb-Free

-Veterinarians also frequently hear from pet parents that they chose to go grain-free because they wanted to put their pet on low-carb meals.
-But grain-free and low-carb do not go hand-in-hand.
-To replace grains, grain-free food often uses ingredients such as potatoes, apples, and peas.
+Veterinarians also frequently hear confusion from pet parents regarding grain-free and low-carb foods.
+Grain free and low carb do not go hand in hand.
+To replace grains, grain-free pet foods often use ingredients such as potatoes, sweet potatoes, lentils, quinoa and peas.
 In fact, some grain-free pet foods contain carbohydrate levels similar to or even higher than dog food containing grains.